Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Quasi-uniqueness of Patterson measures

 \end{theorem}

 \begin{proof} If $\mu$ and $\mu'$ are Patterson measures for $\Gamma$, then $\mu+\mu'$ is also a Patterson measure for $\Gamma$.
 By Corollary \ref{ergodic}, $\Gamma$ acts ergodically on $\partial X$ with respect to $\mu+\mu'$.
-Since $\mu$ and $\mu'$ are absolutely continuous to $\mu+\mu'$, Lemma \ref{useful} implies that $\mu$ and $\mu'$ are absolutely continuous to each other via $\mu+\mu'$.
-Then the required inequality also follows from Lemma \ref{useful}. \end{proof}
+As $\mu$ and $\mu'$ are absolutely continuous with respect to $\mu+\mu'$, Lemma \ref{useful} implies that $\mu$ and $\mu'$ are mutually absolutely continuous via $\mu+\mu'$.
+Then, the required inequality also follows from Lemma \ref{useful}. \end{proof}